How the Subaru tire pressure monitoring system works on the Subaru LL Bean, 30.R sedan and VDC wagon.

 FLAT repair using a can of pressurized tire repair sealant will clog the sensor and it will have to be replaced

 Tire Pressure Monitor re-set tool: To reset the system you'll need a small handheld computer.
+Needs to be re-synced whenever tires or wheels are replaced.

 diagram of the wheel &